 Eagle Scouts is the most prestigious rank a Boy Scout can achieve, so it seems natural that many may want to find the best Eagle Scout gifts to honor that achievement.
 But many not only don’t know much about Eagle Scouts but also simply don’t know where to start when it comes to looking for the best gifts one should get after the ceremony and congratulatory letter.

-Yet even shopping for gifts for Eagle Scouts has come under question.
+Yet even shopping for gifts for new Eagle Scout members has come under question.

 In a 2013 article published on Bryan on Scouting, a blog and news hub for Boy Scout Leaders, there was a question as to whether Eagle Scouts should have gifts associated with the honor at all.
-Apparently, some scout leaders and parents were concerned that giving gifts was not appropriate.
+Apparently, many scout leader individuals and parents were concerned that giving gifts was not appropriate.

-While gifts for Eagle Scouts are not an expectation, they are appreciated.
-Reaching a rank of that honor, Bryan Wendall explains, is a meaningful event and giving gifts is a way to celebrate the hard work and dedication that went into becoming an Eagle Scout.
+While an Eagle scout gift is not an expectation, they are appreciated.
+Reaching a rank of that honor, Bryan Wendall explains, is a meaningful event, and giving gifts is a way to celebrate the hard work and dedication that went into becoming an Eagle Scout.

 Of course, there are still some that disagree, which includes Susan S. who wrote on a Facebook post that one should refer to the code of honor, which emphasizes loyalty and that “[t]he only gifts expected is your presence. ”Still, it seems that today gifting by most standards is acceptable in the way it would be for celebrating other accomplishments, such as creative and athletic endeavors.